Asheville, North Carolina: 2000 census

 There were 30,690 households, of which 22.2% had children under the age of 18 living with them, 38.1% were married couples living together, 13.0% had a female householder with no husband present, and 45.5% were non-families.
 36.8% of all households were made up of individuals, and 13.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.14 and the average family size was 2.81.

 Age distribution was 19.6% under the age of 18, 10.3% from 18 to 24, 28.7% from 25 to 44, 23.1% from 45 to 64, and 18.3% who were 65 years of age or older.
 The median age was 39 years.
 For every 100 females, there were 87.8 males.
 For every 100 females age 18 and over, there were 84.9 males.

 The median household income was $32,772, and the median family income was $44,029.
 Males had a median income of $30,463, and $23,488 for females.
 The per capita income for the city was $20,024.
 About 13% of families and 19% of the population were below the poverty line, including 24.9% of those under age 18 and 10.1% of those age 65 or over.

 Religion

 There are a number of Baptist churches, Roman Catholic, Methodist, Lutheran, Presbyterian, and Churches of Christ, as well as a few non-Christian places of worship, such as Urban Dharma, a Tibetan Buddhist center of the Drikung Kagyu school.
 Asheville is the headquarters of the Episcopal Diocese of Western North Carolina, which is seated at the Cathedral of All Souls.
 Asheville is an important city for North Carolinian Catholics, who make pilgrimages to the Basilica of St. Lawrence.
 There are several historical churches located throughout the city, including the First Baptist Church of Asheville.

 Asheville is also home to a number of atheist, humanist, and ethical culture organizations.

 Economy

 Major corporations headquartered in the Asheville area include HomeTrust Bancshares, Ingles, Earth Fare, The Biltmore Company, Moog Music and the eastern headquarters for Sierra Nevada Brewing Company and New Belgium Brewing Company.
+Creative industries (arts and culture, inclusive of historic sites such as the Biltmore Estate) also play significant roles in Asheville's tourism-driven economy, with 13,560 people employed in creative industry roles as of 2019, according to the Asheville Area Arts Council.
+These industries were significantly impacted by COVID-19 in 2020 and Hurricane Helene in 2024.